The secretary is responsible for keeping accurate records of all association proceedings.

 - Submit all board members and their contact information to Texas PTA within 15 days of their election or appointment.

-- Ensure all board members have completed FOUNDATIONS Leader Orientation and signed the Texas PTA Ethics/Conflict of Interest Agreement.
+- Ensure all board members have completed FOUNDATIONS training and signed the Confidentiality, Ethics and Conflict of Interest Agreement.

 - Ensure the Local PTA Records Retention Policy is reviewed annually and adopted by the association membership.